 The number and ages of children your child enjoys being with

-Any food allergies or food preferences that must be accommodated
+Any food allergies or food preferences to accommodate.

-Also, each program will have different approach to how they offer child care and may provide different services, such as snacks or meals.
+Also, each program will have different child care approaches and services such as snacks or meals.
 Other things to consider are your work hours, location, and cost.
-Do you require assistance with your child care fees for your pre-school children?
+Do you require assistance with your childcare fees for your preschool children?

 Locate a child care facility or family day home agency